 The most common sign of bladder cancer is blood in the urine.
 Bladder cancer is often diagnosed at an early stage when the cancer is easier to treat.

 Surgery for bladder cancer no longer has to mean a large scar and lengthy recovery.
-Dr. Orton’s internationally recognized nine years’ experience in robotic surgical technique minimizes the incision and hastens your return to normal activity levels.
+Our internationally recognized experience in robotic surgical technique minimizes the incision and hastens your return to normal activity levels.

 For more information on Bladder Cancer, please visit the Urology Care Foundation site for free, easy to understand information.